 I stood in front of the steps while the guys flanked me.
 We were mostly stationary and tried to ask a diverse group of people.
 When possible, we got state/country of origin and age range.
 The experience was meant to be anecdotal rather than scientific—so we tried to have fun with it and engage as many people as we could.
 About three hours and a hundred people later, this is what we found:

-The vast majority of the people we interviewed (about 60%) reported being excited about the holidays and not stressed out at all.
 The vast majority of the people we interviewed (about 60%) are excited about the holidays and reported not feeling stressed out at all.
 Most of them said they looked forward to spending time with family.
 A woman in her twenties told me she particularly loves the gift sharing aspect of the holidays—“I actually just bought something for my mom,” she said, pointing to the bag she had in tow.
 A man in his sixties disagreed: he told me that he loves the holidays but hates the gifts—“like my daughter says, do we need more bath salts?”

 Two ladies in their fifties shared their theory: the older you get, the less stressed out you feel.
 “You just learn to manage your expectations and your money better,” one said, while the other told me about Santa Saver, a program at her bank that pools money into a separate savings account during the year that she can only access during the holidays.
 A couple in their seventies agreed: “We love the holidays; it’s the happiest time of the year, and I think that’s because we don’t have to worry about money as much, and we can afford to buy everyone a gift.”